Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] They collaborate often so the Developers build Increments keeping end-user and stakeholder concerns in mind.
 - [x] They collaborate often so the Product Oner can make informed decisions in balancing effort and value of Product Backlog Items.
 - [ ] They should share no more than the Sprint Planning and the Sprint Review meeting.
-- [ ] The Product Owwner should be with the Developers full-time to grow a deep understanding of the technology being used.
+- [ ] The Product Owner should be with the Developers full-time to grow a deep understanding of the technology being used.

 **[⬆ Back to Top](#table-of-contents)**